sparkfun/SparkFun_Optical_Tracking_Odometry_Sensor/docs/examples.md

 icon: simple/arduino
 ---

+!!! attention

+	All of the examples require the user to enter a key into the serial monitor before the example starts, which triggers the IMU calibration.

+!!! attention

+	The IMU on the Optical Tracking Odometry Sensor includes a gyroscope and accelerometer, which could have an offset.
+The OTOS performs a quick calibration when it powers up, but it is recommended to perform a more thorough calibration at the start of all your programs.

 ###Example 1: Basic Readings

 This first example just does some basic measurements to make sure everything is hooked up correctly.
 To find Example 1, go to **File** > **Examples** > **SparkFun Qwiic OTOS** > **Example1_BasicReadings**: